 You might get the feeling that bicycles are practically everywhere in Amsterdam, and you probably wouldn't be wrong.
 After all, bicycles actually outnumber permanent residents with an estimated 881 000 bicycles in a city of 780 000.
 To deal with these numbers, several large bike parking lots have been set up, both under and overground.
 The Amsterdam Centraal station Bike Flat parking can hold 2500 bicycles over its five floors - and it's usually overpacked.

 Luckily, joining in on this typically Amsterdam activity is easy and cheap, with bicycle rental shops everywhere (stop by our Services guide to look through some of our own suggestions).
 You won't need to worry about fighting for space with cars on most streets either - Amsterdam is one of the most bicycle-friendly cities in the world with 400km of bike paths ("fietspaden").
-Bike tours are also a fantastic sightseeing option, or simply grab yourself a bike and a map and get moving!
+Bike tours are also a fantastic sightseeing option (read about our choice of the best bike tours here), or simply grab yourself a bike and a map and get moving!

 Tips for Safe Cycling

 Amsterdam may be very bicycle-friendly, but you still need to keep a few things in mind to make the most of your bike trip, and most importantly, stay safe!

 - Stick to marked bike paths as much as possible, and if none is available, join car traffic - never bicycle on sidewalks or pedestrian-only streets.

 - Watch out for signage and obey traffic lights.
 Amsterdammers have a bad reputation for plowing through red lights - don't do it!